-1. The consolidated statement of financial position as at December 31, 2019.
-2. The following statements for the year ended December 31, 2019: the consolidated statement of profit and loss and other comprehensive income, cash flows and changes in equity.
+1. The consolidated statement of financial positions at December 31, 2020.
+2. The following statements for the year ended December 31, 2020: the consolidated statement of profit and loss and other comprehensive income, cash flows and changes in equity.
 3. The notes comprising a summary of the significant accounting policies and other explanatory information.